Life Skills in Motion

 This eight-week series is built around skills that matter in real life:

-Independence in daily routines (getting dressed, hygiene, shoe-tying, morning transitions)
+Independence in daily routines (getting dressed, hygiene, morning transitions)

 Emotional regulation